Title 24 Report - Frequently Asked Questions

 Will my building department accept an e-mailed copy of my Title 24 report?

 Yes.
 After you receive your Title 24 energy report by e-mail, you can print it out and submit it to your building department.
 The e-mailed Title 24 energy report will be signed by a certified energy consultant.
-We will also mail you a hard copy via first-class mail.
+Upon request we will also mail you a hard copy via U.S. mail.

 I need to exceed the Title 24 standard by 15%.
 What does this mean?

-Many cities and counties have enacted green building codes which require new homes be 15% more energy-efficient than the minimum standard.
+Many cities and counties have enacted green building codes which require new homes and some remodels be 15% more energy-efficient than the minimum standard.
 This is easy to accomplish using the performance method.
 There is no additional fee for this option.

 Why should I use your service?